behindSolution/laravel-query-gate/doc.md

 When `openAPI.enabled` is `true`, Query Gate also registers two routes:

 - `GET /query/docs.json` (configurable via `openAPI.json_route`) returns the generated document on demand.
 - `GET /query/docs` (configurable via `openAPI.route`) serves a documentation UI.
 The default renderer is [ReDoc](https://redoc.ly/), but you can switch to Swagger UI by setting `openAPI.ui = 'swagger-ui'`.
 Any UI-specific tweaks (e.g., hiding download buttons) can be provided through `openAPI.ui_options`.
 Apply custom middleware with `openAPI.middleware` when the docs should be protected.
-The rendered Blade embeds the spec payload directly, evitando uma segunda requisição HTTP e facilitando o cache da view.
+The Blade view embeds the full payload directly (no extra JSON request), which makes response caching straightforward.

+Each entity registered in `query-gate.models` produces its own set of operations (`GET /query/{alias}`, `POST /query/{alias}`, `PATCH /query/{alias}/{id}`, `DELETE /query/{alias}/{id}`) with tailored summaries and tags.
+In the OpenAPI UI each model therefore appears as its own section (List Users, Create Users, Update Users, etc.), which keeps navigation and customization intuitive.

 ### Extending the OpenAPI document